lumirlumir/fork-eslint/docs/src/rules/no-extra-boolean-cast.md

 rule_type: suggestion
 ---

-In contexts such as an `if` statement's test where the result of the expression will already be coerced to a Boolean, casting to a Boolean via double negation (`!!`) or a `Boolean` call is unnecessary.
+In contexts such as an `if` statement's test where the result of the expression will already be coerced to a `Boolean`, casting to a `Boolean` via double negation (`!!`) or a `Boolean` call is unnecessary.
 For example, these `if` statements are equivalent:

 ```js
 if (!!foo) {